Climate change? Inflation? Why Illinois home insurance rates are up 30% since 2015

 “It’s not like the industry is just standing back, waiting to try and raise rates,” he said.
 “They are actually also trying to mitigate that risk to try to keep rates down by making houses more sustainable.”

-Robin Berliner Eisenstot, a Buffalo Grove homeowner of over 30 years, said she recently had her home insurance go up by about $600 at renewal despite never having filed a claim.
+Robin Berliner Eisenstot, a Buffalo Grove homeowner of more than 30 years, said she recently had her home insurance go up by about $600 at renewal despite never having filed a claim.

 A customer of Farmers Insurance, Berliner Eisenstot’s rate went from $2,200 to $2,800.
 Her agent told her insurance companies are pulling out of other states and taking huge hits, and the cost is being passed to their current customers.